‘Twilight’ Reboot Is Not Happening, Robert Pattinson’s Ex-Girlfriend Kristen Stewart Is Busy?

 Kristen, on the other hand, revealed in the past that she has no problem in portraying Bella Swan again, on one condition — the next Twilight-related movie should not affect her personal life, just like the way it did in the past when all her fans got to know that she was in a serious relationship with Robert Pattinson.

-During her interview with Uproxx, Kristen revealed that as an actor she is open to all the challenges and wishes to portray challenging roles but if the studio makes another Twilight film, then she would like to separate her personal life with her professional one.
+During her interview with Uproxx, Kristen revealed that as an actor she is open to all the challenges and wishes to portray challenging roles, but if the studio makes another Twilight film, then she would like to separate her personal life with her professional one.

 “It wouldn’t emotionally affect me one way or the other.
 I was so genuinely, heavily entrenched in [those films], and not in a way that felt like an obligation.
 Even though after the first one, which stood alone, it lasted a long time.
 It’s hard to speak to a five-year period in a few sentences, but I loved doing it.”